isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1473.md

 N.A. for non-SMEs

 ### Things to Note
-Min. spreading force of 240KN
+- Min. spreading force of 140 KN
-Must be certified intrinsically safe (e.g. ATEX certified) It can be powered by a hydraulic/electric source Training costs can be supported
+- Must be certified intrinsically safe (e.g. ATEX certified)

+- 1 battery pack or power unit per equipment can be supported
-Maintenance costs not supported
+- Training costs can be supported

 ### Contact Information
 N.A.